Blackened chicken with Balsamic sausages & grilled olives in a spicy tomato sauce. Served with Parmesan, Italian parsley, Orzo pasta and hot cream.

 Cook the pasta according to the package directions.
 Save some of the pasta water before draining.
 After the pasta has been drained and still hot, pour into a serving bowl.
 Toss in 2-3 tablespoons of room temperature butter and stir until incorporated.
 Add just enough hot pasta water to break up any clumping/sticking.
 Grate lots of Parmesan cheese over the top, add some chopped Italian parsley but don't toss yet.

 Heat the tomato sauce back up to a simmer, add the chicken cutlets and arrange the sausages on top.
 Cover and cook on low 2-3 minutes to make sure the cutlets are cooked through and warmed.

-Right before serving, toss the Parmesan and Italian parsley into the Orzo pasta.
-Serve the cream hot, to pour over.
-Serve with a crusty bread.
+Right before serving toss the Parmesan and Italian parsley into the Orzo pasta.
+Serve with the hot cream to drizzle on top.
+Serves 4-6.